IV Ketamine Infusions at Relief Mental Health

 Over the past two and a half decades, peer-reviewed research on ketamine shows the following:

-• Ketamine can reduce symptoms associated with depressive disorders quickly, in as little as 40 minutes.
+• IV ketamine can reduce symptoms associated with depressive diagnoses quickly, in as little as 40 minutes.

 • The symptom relief timeline varies for each patient; booster infusions are available and scheduled as needed depending on the patient’s response to the treatment and to ensure symptom relief is maintained.